Disputed wills, trusts and estates

 Disputes arising after death are sadly becoming more common.
 Complex family arrangements, poorly drafted wills and misunderstandings can all contribute.
 Whatever the cause of your dispute, our team are here to help.

-Disputes arising from a will are often emotive and can be legally complex.
-If you are concerned that a dispute may arise or you think that you may need to bring or defend an inheritance claim, it is important to seek appropriate advice early on.
+Will and estate disputes are often emotive and can be legally complex.
+If you are concerned that a dispute may arise or you think that you may need to bring or defend an inheritance act claim, it is important to seek appropriate advice early on.

 An inheritance act claim might be bought against an estate if a will does not provide for family or dependants who expected (or needed) to inherit.
 Inheritance act claims might also be necessary if someone dies without making a will.
-The rules of intestancy do not always result in an inheritance for those who need it the most.
+Where someone dies without making a will, the rules of intestancy will apply.
+These rules do not always result in an inheritance for those who need it the most.
 For example, the intestacy rules do not provide for an unmarried partner.

 Misunderstandings or broken promises can also result in claims to enforce the promises made when the testator was still alive.
 These claims are particularly complicated to bring and to defend.

 Problems can arise if an executor is not doing their job properly - perhaps they are failing to administer the estate at all or they are not administering the estate in accordance with the will.
 An executor or trustee may even be acting dishonestly or fraudulantly.
 In such cases the beneficiaries and/or the other executors may need to seek advice and obtain guidance from the court.

 We understand that each situation is different and requires a unique approach.
 If you need help with a will that you are not sure is valid or which is difficult to interpret or if you need to dispute a will , bring a claim under the inheritance act either against a will or because someone has died without a will, or if you need to defend your inheritance under a will, our team is here to help.